cloudera/cloudera-scripts-for-log4j/README.md

 3. Run script on an IBM SpectrumScale
 ```
 ./run_log4j_patcher.sh [cdp|cdh|hdp|hdf] -p ibm
+NOTE: For IBM Power PC with HDFS clusters, '-p ibm' option is NOT required.
+Default platform will be picked for such deployments.
 ```
 4. Run script on an DELL PowerScale/ISILON
 ```
 ./run_log4j_patcher.sh [cdp|cdh|hdp|hdf] -p dell
-NOTE: HDFS keytab is mandatory to run the script for DELL.
+NOTE: HDFS keytab is mandatory to run the script for DELL Secure clusters.
 Script expects HDFS headless keytab in '/etc/security/keytabs/hdfs.headless.keytab' path.
 ```

 HDP Notes : Currently the HDP removal scrips works on folder `/user/`  on HDFS.
 Please modify/extent in The `hdp_log4j_jndi_removal.sh` around `line 57`.